Cheap Life Insurance for Canadians: Explore Your Options

 For example, the majority of Canadian term life insurance policies are convertible and renewable with no further proof of insurability.
 You shouldn’t have to pay extra to guarantee your eligibility for permanent coverage.
 Similarly, by promising to double your beneficiaries’ payout in the event of an accident, accidental death riders are really just asking you to gamble.

-We recommend saving your money instead.
+We generally recommend saving your money instead.

 FAQ: Affordable life insurance